 Mist me regularly and increase humidity with a water-filled tray of pebbles.

-The Fukien Tea Tree Bonsai is a tropical tree that requires lots of natural light, warm temperatures, high humidity and moist soil.
+The bonsai Fukien Tea Tree houseplant is a tropical tree that requires lots of natural light, warm temperatures, high humidity and moist soil.
 They do require a moderate amount of work to keep them happy.
-Their soil should be checked every few days and it should be watered as soon as the top few cms of soil has dried out.
+Their soil should be checked every few days and it should be watered as soon as the top few CMs of soil has dried out.
 Prune the tree regularly to maintain the desired shape.

-The Fukien Tea Tree Bonsai is used to treat many ailments and illnesses.
+The bonsai Fukien Tea Tree houseplant is used to treat many ailments and illnesses.
 The leaves, roots and even bark have been shown to have a wide range of medically active compounds.

-If ingested this plant can be toxic or poisonous so keep away from dogs, cats or other pets and small children.
+If ingested the bonsai Fukien Tea Tree houseplant can be toxic or poisonous so keep away from dogs, cats or other pets and small children.